Avenue Q: Avenue Q promotional events

-On September 30, 2004, the day of the first Bush–Kerry presidential debate, on a stage set up in Times Square, the cast of Avenue Q presented their version of the debate, called Avenue Q&A, with portrait puppets of Bush and Kerry created by Rick Lyon.
+On September 30, 2004, the day of the first Bush–Kerry presidential debate at the University of Miami, on a stage set up in Times Square, the cast of Avenue Q presented their version of the debate, called Avenue Q&A, with portrait puppets of Bush and Kerry created by Rick Lyon.
 Eighteen television networks covered the event.
 Lyon operated the Bush puppet, while Jennifer Barnhart operated the Kerry puppet.
 Each puppet sang responses to questions from Avenue Q's concerned residents, and the whole cast sang "Vote Your Heart" (see Other Songs above) to the rain-drenched crowd.
 Rod (played by Tartaglia) moderated the mock-debate.
 Also in 2004, Rod and Tartaglia appeared on the syndicated game show Hollywood Squares.

 Regis Philbin and Kelly Ripa puppets created by Lyon hosted the first few minutes of an episode of Live with Regis and Kelly.
 In addition, Rod and John Tartaglia did "man on the street"-style interviews on the 2005 NBC broadcast of the Macy's Thanksgiving Day Parade.
 Rod and John also appeared alongside other Broadway stars in a World AIDS Day benefit concert of Pippin held at the Manhattan Center on November 29, 2004; Rod played "The Head."

 In another Broadway Cares/Equity Fights AIDS benefit in 2005, the original cast of Avenue Q and the cast of the Broadway revival of Fiddler on the Roof presented a 10-minute spoof of both musicals called "Avenue Jew."
 Trekkie Monster poorly plays the Fiddler theme, pauses, and eats the fiddle.
 Tevye, his wife Golde and two of their daughters, having immigrated to the US, arrive on Avenue Jew, an area inhabited by Jewish versions of the Avenue Q characters.
 The human cast expresses frustration at being upstaged by the puppets in the song "The Puppets/The Humans."
 Jewish-American Princeton asks "What do you do with a B.A. in Yiddish?"
 Tevye's daughter Shprintze falls in love with Princeton; Tevye forbids her union to a puppet but later relents.
 Princeton laments, "If I were a human".
 Rod sings "Matchmaker, Matchmaker" begging the matchmaker (played by Mrs. Thistletwat) to find him a Jewish husband.
 She sets Rod up with Lazar Wolf; the two ask permission to be married from the Tsar puppet, who forbids a gay marriage, only to be interrupted by theater critic Ben Brantley, who objects to casting non-Jewish actors in Fiddler.
 The company concludes "everyone's a little bit Jewish".
 Princeton and Shprintze return in wedding attire, and the cast raises a chuppah adorned with a furry orange Avenue Q logo.